IITGN-CS327-2024/our-own-compiler-nova/Syntax.md

 There are only two types- true, false

 ### Variable Declaration:
 Variables in Nova can be declared using the var keyword followed by the declaration of the type(int, string, bool) and its name.
 One thing to note: it is also necessary to initialise the variable, and once a variable is declared, it cannot be redeclared in any of the scopes(same or child).
-Any variable name can not begin by "_".
 By default, all the variables in Nova are mutable, but only the same type of values can be assigned if needed; otherwise, it will throw an error.
 The default value of integer is 0, string is "" and that of bool is false.

+Variable Declaration Rules: Variable name comprises only of uppercase letters[A-Z], lowercase letters[a-z] and numbers[0-9].
+Keywords can not be chosen as variable names.

 `var <type> <variable_name> = <value>;`